laurentj/slimerjs/docs/installation.rst

 Configuring SlimerJS
 --------------------

-During its launch, SlimerJS tries to discover itself the path of Firefox or XulRunner.
-This is not a problem for the *Standalone edition* or linux packages.
+During its launch, SlimerJS tries to discover itself the path of Firefox.

-In case it fails (this could be the case for the *lightweight edition*), or if you want to launch SlimerJS with a specific version of Firefox, you should create an environment variable containing the path of the Firefox/XulRunner binary.
+In case it fails, or if you want to launch SlimerJS with a specific version of Firefox, you should create an environment variable containing the path of the Firefox binary.
 To create this environment variable from a command line:

 - On linux:
    .. code-block:: bash